Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 A small detour near the Sangen-jaya intersection provides a first glimpse of the Oyu-no-hara Torii Gate in Hongu

 Afterwards, head to your accommodation in the Hongū area.
 If you stay in Hongū, enjoy the medicinal hot spring waters at the Public Bath (Sosei-no-yu) [Official websiteGoogle Maps location].
-If you stay in Yunomine Onsen:
+If you remain in Yunomine Onsen:

 • Head to the public onsen [Official websiteGoogle Maps location] (or use the private onsen in your accommodation).

-• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make great provisions for your hike.
+• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make significant provisions for your hike.

 Download the Takahara (via Chikatsuyu) to Tsugizakura-oji (Nonaka) map, Tsugizakura-oji (Nonaka) to Hosshinmon-oji map and Hosshinmon-oji to Kumano Hongū Taisha map to use offline during your hike.